Malik Hairston: Olimpia Milano

 On July 25, 2011, Hairston officially signed a contract with Olimpia Milano.
 After averaging 13.9 points per game in the EuroLeague and 12.7 points in the Serie A in his first season with the team, there were rumors that the Russian team CSKA Moscow was interested in him, but eventually he signed a new two-year contract with Olimpia Milano.
 In his second season with Olimpia, he averaged 11.4 points per game in the EuroLeague.
 However, in July 2013, the president of the team confirmed in a press conference that Hairston was free to leave the team.

 Galatasaray

 In November 2013, Hairston signed with Galatasaray until the end of the season.

 AEK Athens

 On January 15, 2015, Hairston signed with AEK Athens of the Greek Basket League.
 On July 10, 2015, he extended his contract with AEK Athens for another two years.
 On August 31, 2016, Hairston's contract was officially terminated by AEK, due to failing to pass the medical examinations before the 2016–17 campaign.

 Hapoel Jerusalem

 On January 2, 2017, Hairston signed with Israeli club Hapoel Jerusalem for the rest of the season.

 Fos Provence Basket

-After not playing for a season due to injury, on August 9, 2018, Hairston signed with the French club Fos Provence Basket.
+After not playing for a season, on August 9, 2018, Hairston signed with the French club Fos Provence Basket.